ahmed-shehata/quick-pause/README.md

 [AuKey's B60 Headphones](https://www.amazon.co.uk/AUKEY-Bluetooth-Headphones-Resistance-Microphone-Black/dp/B07N19TD5V) have QuickSwitch feature which automatically turns off the bluetooth earphones whenever magnetically attached.
 Combining this with quick-pause will give you seamless control over your music.

 ## Usage
 - Build and run quick-pause in cli.
+Make sure your favorite Audio Output device is currenty set as default (Mac).
 - Currently only supports Spotify (Mac)